Concerned about ARFID? Take our free screener

 Frequently Asked QuestionsYou want to be informed and confident when you make a choice about treatment.
 We address common questions on this page—but please reach out if you still have any concerns or questions.

-Our founders created Equip’s comprehensive treatment model to fill the gaps they’d seen in existing treatment.
-Using their combined decades of both clinical and lived experience, they designed Equip to bring the most effective components of evidence-based treatment directly to patients and their support networks, and added in the extra care needed to achieve lasting recovery.
+Our founders created Equip’s comprehensive treatment model to fill the gaps they’d seen in existing care.
+Drawing on their combined decades of clinical and lived experience, they designed Equip to deliver the most effective components of evidence-based treatment to patients and their support networks at home, where skills can be applied directly to everyday life.
+Equip also incorporates additional elements like mentors with lived experience and support groups to promote lasting recovery.

-While we believe that support from those around you is helpful in recovery, we don’t require that you involve family or other supports.
+While we believe that involvement from supportive people around you can be helpful in recovery, we don’t require family or other supports to be part of the process.
 You can also start on your own, then work with your team to identify who might be a good support and determine the best way to involve them in treatment.

-Our team will verify your insurance information before you start at Equip.
-If Equip is in-network with your insurance, you can expect your plan's copays or coinsurance.
-Throughout your time with Equip, our financial counselors are available to help with any questions or concerns related to your costs.
+Equip is in-network with most major insurance plans, and you can check your coverage with our insurance screener.
+Our team will also verify your insurance information before you start at Equip to make sure we are in-network for your insurance and review how your plan coverage will impact any cost share (copays or coinsurance) you may be responsible for.
 If Equip is not in-network with your insurance, we offer a private pay option.
 A financial counselor will work with you directly to review costs and options such as HSA/FSA eligibility.

 If you’re concerned your loved one may have an eating disorder, approach the conversation from a place of curiosity and compassion.
 Eating disorders are secretive illnesses and are often accompanied by feelings of shame.
 It’s important to avoid accusations or any implication they may be doing something “wrong.”

-It’s often best to begin by asking an open-ended question, like, “I’ve noticed that your weight is changing.
-Can you tell me what you’re thinking/feeling?” or “It seems like you’ve been avoiding family dinners recently.
+It’s often best to begin by asking an open-ended question, like, “I’ve noticed you haven't been at family dinners recently.
 Why do you think that is?”
 Don’t be discouraged if your first attempt at a conversation doesn’t unfold perfectly.
 Eating disorders work hard to protect themselves; continue to approach future conversations in the same way.

 Learn more about how to talk to a loved one with an eating disorder on our blog.